benholgate/TransCrypto/README.md

 # TransCrypto
 ## Objectives
-The aim of this project was to develop a prediction model using a pre-trained Transformer neural network that can determine investor sentiment on the most traded cryptocurrency, Bitcoin, and determine whether the Bitcoin price is likely to move up or down as a result of that sentiment.
+The aim of this project was to develop a predictive model using a pre-trained Transformer neural network that can determine investor sentiment on the most traded cryptocurrency, Bitcoin, and determine whether the Bitcoin price is likely to move up or down as a result of that sentiment.
 The model name - TransCrypto - is a play on Transformer + cryptocurrency.

 ## Datasets
 A cryptocurrency has no instrinsic value and its value is therefore mostly dictated by investor sentiment.
 I used Twitter tweets about Bitcoin as a proxy for investor sentiment, limiting those tweets to US origination, in the English language, and published on two specific months.
 I chose two of the most volatile months in Bitcoin’s price prior to the study: February 2021, when the price spiked, and May 2021, when the price crashed.
 The dataset consisted of 3.4 million tweets in February and 5.2 million tweets in May.